The Out-of-Distribution Problem in Explainability and Search Methods for Feature Importance Explanations: Conclusion

 \section{Conclusion}

-In this paper, we first provide a new argument for why it is problematic to use out-of-distribution counterfactual inputs when creating and evaluating feature importance explanations.
-Then, we present our Counterfactual Training solution to the OOD problem, which allows for test-time evaluation of individual explanations.
-We next compare several common \texttt{Replace} functions, finding that Attention Mask and Mask Token functions produce the most in-distribution counterfactuals.
-However, we find that Counterfactual Training leads counterfactuals to be even more in-distribution, regardless of the \texttt{Replace} function, and hence we ultimately recommend the use of Counterfactual Training.
-After evaluating seven explanation methods across six datasets, we find that our Parallel Local Search method is the best performing method in almost every setting in terms of Sufficiency and Comprehensiveness metrics.
-We also observe sizable differences in explanation metrics for Standard and CT models, suggesting that our solution to the OOD problem greatly reduces the social misalignment of feature importance explanations.
+In this paper, we provide a new argument for why it is problematic to use out-of-distribution counterfactual inputs when creating and evaluating feature importance explanations.
+We present our Counterfactual Training solution to this problem, and we recommend certain \texttt{Replace} functions over others.
+Lastly, we introduce a Parallel Local Search method (PLS) for finding explanations, which is the only method we evaluate that consistently outperforms random search.